A fully-featured client to access your Cloud Storage provided by MEGA.

 ln -s /path/to/sdk ${HOME}/android-sdk

-variable or create a symbolic link at ${HOME}/android-sdk
+Export the ANDROID_HOME environment variable or create a symbolic link at ${HOME}/android-sdk pointing to your Android SDK installation path:

 ln -s /path/to/sdk ${HOME}/android-sdk

-You can use the path in Android Studio, which you can find in Preferences > Build, Execution, Deployment > Build Tools > Gradle > Gradle JDK (default)
+You can find the Java path in Android Studio at Preferences > Build, Execution, Deployment > Build Tools > Gradle > Gradle JDK (default).

 export JAVA_HOME=/path/to/jdk